AahilMohamed/notes-app/README.md

 ## Overview
 This is a command line based note-taking application that is capable of adding, removing, storing, listing and reading notes, done as part of Andrew Mead's "The Complete Node.js Developer Course" in Udemy.

+This is my first node.js application, and in this project, I learned about the node module system, global modules, file system, command-line args, arrow functions, debugging, etc...

 ## Process
 To run the app, type `node app.js` followed by one of these 4 functions:
   - To add a note: `add title="title" content="content"`